whosFritz/PermissionTracker/README.md

 ## Contributing

 Contributions to the PermissionTracker project are welcome.
 If you encounter any issues or have suggestions for improvements, please submit them through the GitHub issue tracker.
+To contribute to the project it's recommended to set up your own email server and active directory.
+Better do this by providing your own Windows Server Domain Controller with Active Directory and your own Microsoft Exchange Server.

 ## License